 Faust 2017 ($55)

-One of the most anticipated openings since The Prisoner Wine Co. took over Franciscan Estate, Faust Haus, a surreal and macabre refurbish of the 1878-built St. Clement house in St. Helena, is slated to open in September 2020.
+One of the most anticipated openings since The Prisoner Wine Co. took over Franciscan Estate, Faust Haus is a surreal and macabre refurbish of the 1878-built St. Clement house in St. Helena.
 Rumor has it there may be a speakeasy involved.
 As for the wine, this 2017 release offers everything there is to love about Napa cab, from warm, ripe blackberry pie and blueberry compote, folded into a graham cracker crust, with tremendous deep earth notes, brown spices and fine French oak all swirled around a silken, creamy, plush mouthfeel.

 Kuleto Estate 2015 ($60)